 We visited this park at the recommendation of the staff at LaLaLand Eco Resort in Agnes Water Town.
 Located in Childers, Australia, it was on the way as we drove back down south to Brisbane.
 This was the perfect place for us to take a break from driving, stretch our legs, and view some of Australia’s most venomous snakes.

 Snakes Downunder is a small zoo, showcasing Australian wildlife, including snakes and reptiles, kangaroos, emus, and koalas.
-For our family of four, we were charged a very affordable entrance fee ($66 AUD for our entire family in 2015).
 We were taken on a short, private tour, learned about some local lizards, turtles, and snakes, and even got to pat a few.